Brendhon/Bytebank/src/app/(user)/cards/analysis.md

  * In production, credit card data should be fetched from a secure API endpoint.
  *
  * This is a Server Component that:
- * - Fetches user session data server-side
+ * - Fetches user session data server-side using auth()
  * - Renders credit card information using mock data
  * - Demonstrates Server Component pattern in Next.js App Router
  *